Military history of Spain: The Napoleonic Wars and the loss of the Americas

 The Napoleonic Wars were to have a tremendous impact on Spanish military history, both within Spain itself and across her American colonies.
 The armies of the First French Empire deposed Ferdinand VII of Spain, and Spain's subsequent liberation struggle marked one of the first national wars and the emergence of large-scale guerrillas, from which the English language borrowed the word.
 The French occupation destroyed the Spanish administration, which fragmented into quarrelling provincial juntas.
 In 1810, the factions coalesced in the form of the Cortes of Cádiz, which served as a democratic Regency based in their last major foothold.
 During Napoleon's two year long Siege of Cádiz, it was difficult for the Cortes of Cádiz to recruit, train, or equip effective armies.
-However, Napoleon's failure to pacify the people of Spain allowed Spanish, British and Portuguese forces to secure Portugal and engage French forces on the frontiers, while Spanish guerrilleros wore down the occupiers.
+However, Napoleon's failure to pacify the people of Spain allowed British, Portuguese and Spanish forces to secure Portugal and engage French forces on the frontiers, while Spanish guerrilleros wore down the occupiers.

 As to the role played by the Spanish armies, David Gates notes, "Furthermore, irrespective of the quality of their men, the Spanish armies constituted a threat that the French quite simply could not ignore.
 Any sizeable concentration of enemy soldiers had to be engaged, or at least contained, by a sufficiently strong force of Imperial troops; otherwise they were free to go on the rampage with impunity.
 Consequently, a colossal percentage of the French army was rendered unavailable for operations against Wellington because innumerable Spanish contingents kept materialising all over the country."
 Acting in concert, regular and irregular allied forces prevented Napoleon's marshals from subduing the rebellious Spanish provinces.
 The Spanish navy, put to sea in support of France during the War of the Third Coalition in 1805, suffered terrible losses at the Battle of Trafalgar, having been weakened by yellow fever in the preceding years; in many ways this marked the nadir of Spanish naval history.